List of roles and awards of Angeline Quinto

-Filipina singer and actress Angeline Quinto has received several awards and nominations for her work in music and on screen.
+Filipino singer and actress Angeline Quinto has received many awards and nominations for her work in music and on screen.
 She rose to prominence after winning the television talent show Star Power in 2011.
 She signed with Star Music and collaborated with songwriter and producer Jonathan Manalo for her self-titled debut studio album released that same year.
 Quinto won Best New Artist at the Aliw Awards for the album, and was a recipient of the Star Awards for New Female Recording Artist of the Year and Song of the Year for her debut single "Patuloy Ang Pangarap".
-In 2012, she released her second studio album Fall In Love Again.
-It garnered her a Box Office Entertainment Award for Female Recording Artist of the Year.
+In 2012, she released her second studio album Fall In Love Again, which earned her a Box Office Entertainment Award for Female Recording Artist of the Year.
 At the 26th Awit Awards, she won Best Song Written for a Movie/TV/Stage Play for the single "Nag-iisang Bituin", and Best Inspirational Recording for her collaboration with Regine Velasquez on "Lipad ng Pangarap".

-The same year, Quinto made her television debut in an episode of the anthology series Maalaala Mo Kaya, for which she portrayed an indigenous woman who falls in love with a man outside her tribe.
-She played her first leading role on feature film in Jerome Pobocan's romantic comedy-drama Born to Love You (2012).
-Quinto's first starring role on television was in the romantic comedy series Kahit Konting Pagtingin (2013); playing a waitress who pretends as her patron's fiancée.
-She won a Golden Screen TV Award for Breakthrough Performance by an Actress for her role.
-She followed this with supporting parts in Cathy Garcia-Molina's ensemble comedy Four Sisters and a Wedding and Joyce Bernal's romantic comedy Bakit Hindi Ka Crush ng Crush Mo?
+The same year, Quinto made her television debut in an episode of the anthology series Maalaala Mo Kaya, for which she portrayed an Bagobo woman who falls in love with a man outside her tribe.
+She played her first leading role in a feature film in Jerome Pobocan's romantic comedy-drama Born to Love You (2012).
+Quinto's first starring role on television was in the romantic comedy series Kahit Konting Pagtingin (2013), playing a waitress who pretends to be her patron's fiancée.
+She won a Golden Screen TV Award for Breakthrough Performance by an Actress for the role.
+She followed this with supporting parts in Cathy Garcia-Molina's ensemble comedy Four Sisters and a Wedding and Joyce Bernal's romantic comedy Bakit Hindi Ka Crush ng Crush Mo?.
 In 2014, she released her third studio album Higher Love.
-For her work, she received five nominations at the 6th Star Awards for Music, winning Female Pop Artist of the Year.
+For her work, she received four nominations at the 6th Star Awards for Music, winning Female Pop Artist of the Year.